AYPatrL04/MIT-6.824-2021/Note.md

 **To prevent such kind of dead loop, the election timeout is usually randomized.**

-According to the paper, the timer will be set to a random value from 150ms to 300ms, and there will be a time when the timer of one Follower has up while the other does not, and the Follower launchs a new election, reaches the majority, and becomes the new Leader.
+According to the paper, the timer will be set to a random value from 150ms to 300ms, and there will be a time when the timer of one Follower has up while the other does not, and the Follower launches a new election, reaches the majority, and becomes the new Leader.

 ## Election Timeout